dionisggr/multiserve/README.md

 - Basic security features provided through [**Helmet**](https://helmetjs.github.io/) and [**Cors**](https://github.com/expressjs/cors).
 - Flexible logging implemented with [**pino**](https://github.com/pinojs/pino).
 - Security enhancements thanks to [**bcrypt**](https://github.com/kelektiv/node.bcrypt.js/) hashing and [**crypto**](https://www.npmjs.com/package/crypto-js) encryption.

+## Why build it?
+Not all projects require a full-blown backend framework like [NestJS](https://nestjs.com/), [AdonisJS](https://adonisjs.com/), [Loopback](https://loopback.io/), etc. Sometimes you just need a simple REST API with just authentication and a database connection.

+The historic process has been to start from scratch, setting up the project structure, installing dependencies, configuring the database, etc. This process can be time-consuming and tedious, especially if you're not fully familiar with the technologies involved.
+And quality or integrity shouldn't be sacrificed by using less than ideal solutions.

+Thus, Baseport provides (myself) a ready-to-use but comprehensive template to quickly start building REST APIs for small projects (hobbies, small websites, etc.) with authentication and other common features, that are able and safe to share a same database.
+This saves me time and effort in setting up the initial project structure and configurations every single time.

+Better yet, Baseport is designed to serve as a main server so that multiple created apps can share the same database, while their unique concerns remain separate.
+For example, wy have 10 user tables with the same columns, when you could simply link new tables and databases of new projects to a singular user repository?

+For entrepreneurship and bringing small ideas / MVPS to life, this was my creation.
+I hope it can help others too.

 ---